hetida/hetida-designer/runtime/CODING_STANDARDS.md

 ### Type Hints
 Currently good part of the source code is equipped with [type hints](https://www.python.org/dev/peps/pep-0484/).
 Build processes do not include static type checking.

 For the hetdesrun package we are striving to gradually add more type hints during ongoing development and intend to fully employ [mypy](http://mypy-lang.org/) for static type checking. (hint: contributions are very welcome!
-You may start from `# type: ignore` comments).
+You may start from `# type: ignore` comments or `Any` type annotations).
 See the [Runtime Readme](./README.md) on running static type checks and configuration.

 Note that we do not plan to add type hints to the code of base components, since they should provide easily readable / beginner friendly examples for starting out on writing custom components.